adamlui/js-utils/minify.js/README.md

 ### `minify(input[, options])`

-This function minifies JavaScript code based on the string input supplied.
+Minifies JavaScript code based on the string input supplied.

 If **source code** is passed, it is directly minified, then an object containing `srcPath` + `code` + `error` is returned: